 *Those with higher incomes pay an increased premium.

 **Although Home Health Services are completely covered at no cost to you, if you need durable medical equipment you will need to pay 20% of the cost.

 What Does Part B Not Cover?

 Here are a few examples of areas that Medicare Part B does not cover: hospitalization, hearing aids, dental, vision, acupuncture, excess charges at the doctors office, non-donated blood, and prescription drugs.

-As you can see Part B pays 80% of many medical related services which means that, without additional Medicare insurance, you will have to pay 20% of these costs.
-Additionally, Original Medicare Part B puts a limit on physical, speech, and occupational therapy.
+As you can see, Part B pays 80% of many medical related services which means that, without additional Medicare insurance, you will have to pay 20% of these costs.
+Also worth noting is that Original Medicare Part B puts a limit on physical, speech, and occupational therapy.